Rahul Sankrityayan: Childhood

-Rahul Sankrityayan was born as Kedarnath Pandey, the eldest child in a Bhumihar family in the village of Pandaha in Azamgarh district on 9 April 1893.
+Rahul Sankrityayan was born as Kedarnath Pandey, the eldest child in a Saryuparin Brahmin family of Gotra Sankriti in the village of Pandaha in Azamgarh district on 9 April 1893.
 His ancestral village was Kanaila Chakrapanpur, Azamgarh district, in Eastern Uttar Pradesh.
 His mother tongue was Bhojpuri.
-For the previous seven generations his family had been landowners who earned their livings as farmers.
+His family traces back their roots to Malaon village on the banks of river Rapti in present day Gorakhpur district.
+For the previous seven generations his family had been landowners who earned their living as farmers.
 His early education was arranged by his maternal grandfather, Ramsharan Pathak who had him educated in the Urdu language as at the time, Urdu was seen as the language of the court and an essential language for one to know if they intended to work in any administrative job in British India.
 In 1899, he also briefly attended a Hindu school in Badauda where he learnt the Devanagari script.
 Around 1902, Sankrityayan began to study Sanskrit with his uncle, Mahadev Pandit, a well-known scholar of the language.

 In 1909, after completing middle school, his grandfather intended for him to start receiving an English-medium education however Sankrityayan resisted this as he wished to be able to continue studying Sanskrit.
 He also termed English an "alien language".